diksha567913/Induction_diksha/README.md

 - **The EDTA ligand**: its molecular structure and various applications.

+## Mathematics Lecture – Prof. Sukhminder Singh

+In addition, **Prof. Sukhminder Singh**(sir), conducted a detailed lecture on **differentiation and integration**.
+He thoroughly explained various important formulas and emphasized their applications.
+Sir instructed us to write down all these formulas carefully and revised them comprehensively to ensure a clear understanding among all students.

 The day concluded after these informative sessions, enriching our understanding of both administrative processes and core scientific concepts.

+# Day 8